eonist/eonist.github.io/_posts/2020-04-13-publishing-to-github.md

 My notes on making a git project from your mac<!--more-->

 ### Github desktop app
-1. create a folder on your mac
+1. Create a folder on your mac
 2. Drag and drop the folder to github desktop app
 3. Click create repository
 4. Hit publish (will upload to your personal account, or pick org account)